 Origin and History

-The regiment was raised on July 22 1715 by General Phillip Honeywood in Essex to quench the Jacobite rebellion.
+The regiment was raised on July 22, 1715 by Brigadier-General Phillip Honeywood in Essex to quench the Jacobite rebellion.
 The regiment, based in Colchester, was known as the “Philip Honeywood's Regiment of Dragoons” and ranked 11th.
 It consisted of six troops.
 The regiment marched north to Preston where it fought against a mostly English force of Jacobite insurgents.
 The regiment was subsequently quartered in Lancashire.

-On December 18 1745, during the second Jacobite Uprising, a troop of the regiment took part in the engagement of Clifton Moor.
+On December 18, 1745, during the second Jacobite Uprising, a troop of the regiment took part in the engagement of Clifton Moor.
 In January 1746, the regiment was quartered on the confines of Scotland.
 By the end of January, it was at Edinburgh.
-On April 16 1746, the regiment was present at Culloden and pursued the fleeing Scotsmen showing 'no quarter' as ordered by Cumberland.
+On April 16, it was present at Culloden and pursued the fleeing Scotsmen showing 'no quarter' as ordered by Cumberland.

 On July 1 1751, when a Royal warrant reorganised the British cavalry, the regiment was designated as the “11th Regiment of Dragoons”.

 The regiment counted 2 squadrons and was mounted mostly on dark brown horses (horses of other colours were also used due to the scarcity of dark brown horses).

 In 1755, the establishment of the regiment was augmented to 357 officers and men.
 In December of the same year, a company of light dragoons (mounted on light horses), under Captain William Lindsay, was added to the regiment.

 During the Seven Years' War, the regiment was commanded by: